Sensini7/WebApp-Deployment-With-Ansible/Ansible Project.md

 ```

-**The script above does the same tasks on the host nodes as the later does on the master nodes except the following**
+**The script above does the same tasks on the host nodes as the later does on the master node except the following**

 - it does not install git
 - does not update th host nodes nor install apache